pachi2mon/pachig-mes/README.md

 this is the Best page for raw fun, don’t whine, people can have fun

-i try my best to update this as muh as possible, if it updates, i would tell you
+i try my best to update this as much as possible, if it updates, i would tell you

 enjoy :D
 [PLAY](another-page.md)